-Mr. Murdoch has spent the past two decades building, operating and investing in many of the world’s most prominent television and publishing businesses, and also currently serves as Co-Chairman of News Corp, Executive Chairman of NOVA Entertainment and Executive Chairman of Illyria Pty Ltd. Mr. Murdoch previously served as Non-Executive Chairman of Ten Network Holdings.
+Mr. Murdoch has spent the past two decades building, operating and investing in many of the world’s most prominent television and publishing businesses.
+He also currently serves as Co-Chairman of News Corp and Executive Chairman of NOVA Entertainment, an Australian media company.
+Mr. Murdoch previously served as Non-Executive Chairman of Ten Network Holdings.

 At the New York Post, he overhauled the tabloid and grew its circulation by more than 40 percent.
 During his tenure, the Post became the nation’s fastest-growing newspaper and the seventh largest in the United States.

 In 2005, Mr. Murdoch founded Illyria Pty, a successful private investment company.
-In 2009, Illyria acquired 50 percent of DMG Radio, a network of radio stations, which later expanded to include pay television assets and was renamed NOVA Entertainment.
+In 2009, Illyria acquired 50 percent of DMG Radio, a network of radio stations, which later was renamed NOVA Entertainment.
 After Mr. Murdoch became its Chairman in 2009, NOVA grew exponentially, nearly doubling in value during the first three years of his tenure, while its EBITDA rose more than threefold from $16M in 2009 to $52M in 2014.
 In 2012, Illyria purchased the remaining 50 percent and, under Mr. Murdoch’s leadership, NOVA Entertainment became Australia’s leading network of FM stations.

 Mr. Murdoch holds a B.A. from Princeton University.